 Some practical information:

-You must attend the compulsory introduction meeting (January 16 at 13.15, 2017, Lundmarkssalen) and the subsequent physics introduction meeting.
+You must attend the COMPULSORY introduction meeting (Monday, 3 September at 13.15, 2018, HUB) and the subsequent physics introduction meeting.
 During these meetings you will be informed about further compulsory modules

-You must sign a registration form with your supervisor during the first week and provide a one-page project plan for your project.
-These are to be sent to the course coordinator (see Contact) at latest one week after the introductory meeting.
-Use the Astronomy and Theoretical Physics registration and not the Physics Department form.
+You must sign a registration form with your supervisor (and reviewer) during the first week and provide a one-page project plan for your project.
+These are to be sent to the appropriate topic responsible person (see Contact) at latest one week after the introductory meeting.
+Use the Astronomy and Theoretical Physics registration form and not the Physics Department form.

-During the first week you will be given a office (and key), desk and a computer account.
+During the first week you will be given a desk.
 Further information will be given during the introductory meeting.

-We will have a mid term meeting (with project coordinator, you and your supervisor) half-way through your thesis work to assess your progress.
+We will have a mid term meeting (you, topic responsible person and your supervisor) half-way through your thesis work to assess your progress.
 At this meeting we will discuss your progress and try to assess if you can complete the thesis on time.
 For master projects there will also be a compulsory half-time presentation in connection with the half-time meeting.

 Complementary information (thesis templates, examples of previous thesis, etc) is found at the web-page of Department of Astronomy and Theoretical Physics: degree projects, bachelor project and masters project.

 What happens after the oral presentation?
 The reviewer, examiner and the supervisor will then meet (typically the same day as the presentation) and decide on a grade (based on the criteria as listed on the registration form).
 You will also get feedback on your report by the reviewer.
 Based on this feedback you will need to rewrite your thesis, which will then need to be approved by the reviewer.
 Once your thesis is approved you upload it to LUP (Lund University Publications Student Papers) along with your abstract and popular science description.
-Once the thesis is uploaded, the final approval is made by the project coordinator, who at this stage (together with the course coordinator) also takes care that your grade is registered in LADOK and that your thesis is made public in LUP.
+Once the thesis is uploaded, the final approval is made by the topic responsible person, who at this stage also takes care that your grade is registered in LADOK and that your thesis is made public in LUP.